Alexander-Infante/cdk-bedrock-app/README.md

 }
 ```

-13. Monitor AWS Lambda and Cloudwatch TODO
+13. Monitor AWS Lambda and Cloudwatch

 We can navigate over the Lambda Console, find our `*QueryBedrockLambdaFunctiondev*` function and click `Monitor`.
 We can also view the CloudWatch logs and see the logging we have in place.
 For now, we are just using simple logging.
 You can look into Winston Logger, Lambda Power Tools, or other extensions to help improve your overall logging.

 14. Promote to Production

 Finally, if everything above has succeeded, we can navigate back to CodePipeline -> Pipelines -> `CdkCodePipeline`
 Now we can scroll down to the `ProductionStage` where we see `PromoteToProd` as a Manual Approval Step.
 Click `Review`, and you can approve this.
 This will now create an entirely new CloudFormation Stack for your Production environment, which you can use with real users.

 15. Build even more!

 The beauty of this CDK Application is that you can add so much more to it, from something as simple as enhancing your prompt in the Lambda function to creating entire APIs around this by adding in databases, IoT Pub/ Sub, S3 buckets, more Lambdas for additional functionality, authentication/ authorization, and so much more.
 This is just the initial building foundation for you to continuously add on and make this a full fledged product.

 ## Architecture Overview